Skip to main contentSkip to navigation

 AI Summary

-Marketplaces like Amazon and Flipkart give you instant traffic but take 5–25% commission, own the customer, and bury your brand.
-A WhatsApp store charges no commission, keeps the customer relationship, and pays out faster — but you drive your own traffic.
+Marketplaces like Amazon and Flipkart give you instant traffic but charge category-dependent commissions and generally limit your direct access to the customer relationship.
+A WhatsApp store on WatEase charges no platform commission (standard Meta/WhatsApp conversation charges still apply), lets you own the customer conversation, and pays out on standard gateway timelines — but you drive your own traffic.
 Most successful Indian sellers do both: marketplaces for discovery, a WhatsApp store for repeat and high-margin orders.

 Contents